 Essential requirements for admission

-To be eligible for entry to the Vocational Diploma of Live Production and Technical Services you must:
+To be eligible for entry to the CUA50415 Diploma of Live Production and Technical Services you must:

 - Have reached the age of 18 before the commencement of the course (in some circumstances NIDA may select candidates who turn 18 during their course).

 - Demonstrate a high level of practical ability, potential and motivation.

 - Provide experience and training in at least one technical area: staging, lighting, sound or vision.

 - Respond effectively to workplace challenges and requirements in line with current industry standards.